Diegocortes15/ui-automation-challenge-js/README.md

 ## Tutorial to run the project
 ### Prerequisites

+#### JDK Java

+1. Make sure you have installed [JDK java](https://www.oracle.com/java/technologies/downloads/) to run Selenium Standalone Service.
+2. Take in mind the path when you are saving Java folder that contains jdk
+3. Copy jdk path
+4. On windwos, in search bar type, enviroment variables and click on **Edit the system enviroment variables**.
+5. In the system properties window, click **enviroment variables**

 #### Node.js

 1. You need must have [Node.js](https://nodejs.org/en/) installed (Node.js LTS version recommended)